batteries76/zendesk-search-coding-challenge/README.md

 - I have some knowledge, and some guesses about the data and links between the three sets, but taking it further could be a fool's errand:
     This is two-fold.
 At this point the only related data I provide occurs when the user search for an organisation id.
 This is because 1.
 I simply don't have the intelligence to nail the generalised structure for something more involved, and 2, as discussed, providing extra data on everything every time is more confusing for the user.
 Furthermore, I am only providing the ids.
 Lame?
 Well, they are already using a search system - they can use those.
 And also, I'm not giving a heap of confusing results.
 Or is this a mistake?
 I hope not.
 - I'm not totally confient about the sturuce of this app.
 The main function in terms of writing the logic didn't worry me, but I did have people revoew it, and they found it tough to read and understand, and I then portioned it out into other methods.
 I do think this is better, although it's borderline.
+- testing not a strong point.
+Display, and other areas are tricky.

 ## Extensions